Rahilsamani/SkillStep/readme.md

 # 📚 SkillStep - Smart Learning, One Step at a Time 🚀

 **SkillStep** is a smart and structured learning platform that enhances students' learning experiences by dynamically releasing course videos instead of overwhelming them with all content at once.
-**SkillStep** is a smart and structured learning platform that enhances students' learning experiences by dynamically releasing course videos instead of overwhelming them with all content at once.

 With **SkillStep**, students control the pace of their learning by selecting how many videos they want to watch daily.
 They receive **automated email reminders**, ensuring consistency in learning.
 Upon completing the course, students receive a **certificate of completion**.